kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 I recommend writing down interview questions and ask yourself if your answers are good enough.

-If you were hiring yourself as a call center agent, would you pick yourself for the job.
+If you were hiring yourself as a call center agent, would you pick yourself for the job?

 If not, what do you think would be a better answer?

-**Do you have any other questions for me?**
+## Do you have any other questions for me?

 Here's a secret, in a call center interview the recruiter is secretly counting how many questions you asked in an interview.